XuYunlei/multiagent-customer-support/README.md

 # Multi-Agent Customer Support System
-### MCP-Powered • OpenAI GPT-4o-mini • LangGraph-Style Routing • SQLite-Grounded
+### MCP-Powered • Google Gemini 2.0 Flash Lite • A2A Protocol • SQLite-Grounded

 This project implements a fully functional **multi-agent customer support platform** built for the Applied Generative AI course at the University of Chicago.
 It combines **LLM reasoning**, **database-backed tools**, **MCP**, **LangGraph-style orchestration**, and **multimodal interfaces** (text + voice).